Why is my Exodus wallet balance different than the blockchain?

 If you've looked up your bitcoin address on a block explorer, such as blockchain.com, only to find that the balance doesn't quite add up to your Exodus balance, please don't fret!

 Your Exodus wallet manages multiple BTC addresses, not just one.
 Each time you make a BTC transaction, your wallet also uses change addresses to receive leftover transaction-output change.
 Your Exodus bitcoin wallet balance is the sum of bitcoin held at each of your Exodus bitcoin addresses.
 You can see a list of all of your used bitcoin addresses along with their balances by exporting a CSV file.

-In the Asset Menu, select the Export XPub option.
-A CSV spreadsheet file into an 'exodus-exports' folder on your computer's Desktop.
+In the Asset Menu, select the Export xpub option.
+A .txt file will drop into an 'exodus-exports' folder on your computer's Desktop.

-You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchain.com.
+You should now see a comprehensive history and balance of your Exodus bitcoin wallet directly on blockchair.com.